Oscar Gonzalez Player Props: Guardians vs. Rockies

 Oscar Gonzalez At The Plate

-- Gonzalez has gotten a hit in eight of 18 games this year (44.4%), with multiple hits twice.
+- This season, Gonzalez has recorded at least one hit in eight of 19 games (42.1%), and had multiple hits twice.

+- He has hit a home run in one of 19 games, and in 1.7% of his plate appearances.

-- Gonzalez has picked up an RBI in two games this season, with multiple runs batted in once.
+- Gonzalez has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in five games this year (27.8%), but has had no multi-run games.
+- He has scored in five games this season (26.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.